stensonb/tpdata/README.md

 Note that you can also set _duration and _idleTimeout as well.
 Visit http://help.theplatform.com for more information.

 ### Data Services
 A list of endpoints and valid objects are available at http://help.theplatform.com.
-Internally, they are listed in the services.rb file.
+Internally, they are listed in the lib/theplatform/services.rb file.

 In this example, we're going to build a query for the Media Data Service (MDS):